1 Introduction

 In 431 BC, Eurymachus, son of Leontiades, led the Thebans in an unsuccessful attempt to capture Plataea, and was captured and executed.
 [153]

-In 429 BC, Plataea was besieged by forces allied with Peloponnesus.
-[236]
+In 429 BC, Plataea was besieged by the Peloponnesus League.
+[154]

 The besieged consisted of 400 Plataeans, 80 Athenians, and 110 women and children.
 [155]